-This autumn the Emory Center for Digital Scholarship will launch a newly-redesigned site for the Journal of Humanities in Rehabilitation (JHR) at JHRehab.org.
+This autumn the Emory Center for Digital Scholarship (ECDS) will launch a newly-redesigned site for the Journal of Humanities in Rehabilitation (JHR) at JHRehab.org.
 Over the past few months, ECDS’s Senior Digital Scholarship Specialist, Anandi Silva Knuppel, Digital Scholarship Associate, Kayla Shipp Kamibayashi, and Digital Scholarship Assistant and JHR Editorial Assistant, Melissa McCune, have been making updates to the JHR site to create an easier and more efficient experience for readers.

 The Journal of Humanities in Rehabilitation (JHR) is a peer-reviewed, multimedia, open-access journal published in collaboration with the Emory Center for Digital Scholarship (ECDS).
 Since making its debut into the world of digital scholarship three year ago, JHR has brought over 120 clinicians, scholars, educators, artists, students, and patients together to share their voices and bring deeper meaning to the field of rehabilitation.